eddiedunnteaching/cit225/SystemAdministration.md

 ![fortune cowsay lolcat](./images/fortune_cowsay_lolcat.png)

 Just like with `dpkg`, `apt` can both remove and purge packages with the `remove` or `purge` keyword.
 Remember that remove will leave configuration files and other things.
-Purege removes it all.
+Purge removes it all.

 ```bash
 apt purge lolcat